microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/New-MgUser.md

 ```

 ### -OnPremisesSyncEnabled
-true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced; null if this object has never been synced from an on-premises directory (default).
+true if this user object is currently being synced from an on-premises Active Directory (AD); otherwise the user isn't being synced and can be managed in Azure Active Directory (Azure AD).
 Read-only.
 Supports $filter (eq, ne, not, in, and eq on null values).